ktichon/MHS_Historic_Sites_App/PRIVACY_POLICY.md

-# MHS Historic Sites App: Privacy Policy
+# MHS InSite: Privacy Policy

-Welcome to privacy policy for the MHS Historic Sites App for Android!
+Welcome to privacy policy for the MHS InSite for Android!
 It is a very unintrusive app, and thus this will be a very short policy to go over.

 # Data collected by the app
 The app is not programed to collect any data from the users.